The Ultimate Star Savior Journey Guide: Forging Perfect Stella Archives

 • Mood: Keep it at Best for full training yield.

-Rest options: Sleep Outdoors (free), Quarters, and Meditation Room — prefer Meditation Room for energy and mood
+Rest options: Sleep Outdoors (free), Quarters, and Meditation Room for different energy and mood recovery needs

 Quest value